Jean Lee Hudson Drinkard - Farmville

 Jean Lee was preceded in death by her eldest grandson, Scott Vincent Hall; her great-grandson, Gage Scott Hall and a sister, Ann Marie Goddin.

-A graveside funeral service will be held at 11 a.m., Friday, March 12 at Saxe Cemetery, Saxe.
-Public viewing will be held on Thursday, March 11, from 9 a.m. to 5 p.m., at the Browning-Duffer Funeral Home in Keysville.
+A graveside funeral service was held at 11 a.m., Friday, March 12 at Saxe Cemetery, Saxe.
+Public viewing was held on Thursday, March 11, from 9 a.m. to 5 p.m., at the Browning-Duffer Funeral Home in Keysville.
 In lieu of flowers please consider contributions to the Charlotte County Rescue Squad, P O Box 330, Keysville, VA 23947.

 The family would like to express their deep appreciation to the staff of Wayland Nursing Home, Keysville for their kind and compassionate care extended to their mother in her final days.
 The Browning-Duffer Funeral Home in Keysville is serving the family.

-Scotty Wade Spillman, 69 of Farmville, went to be with the Lord, his mother and brothers on Saturday, March 6... read more
+Debra Robertson Collins, 60 of Glenmore, went home to be with her Lord and Savior, Jesus Christ, on March 13,... read more